Selenium and Vitamin E: The Dynamic Duo All Horses Must Have For Proper Muscle Function and Suppleness

 While vitamin E is found naturally in fresh grass, levels begin to drop the moment grass is cut for hay.
 In addition, many soils around the world (including my home state of Oregon in the US) are deficient in selenium, so the hay or pasture grass does not have enough selenium content.
 Therefore, supplementation is necessary.
 If you do need to supplement, I strongly recommend organic selenium as it is more easily absorbed by the horse.
 I have clients who thought they were doing the right thing and giving their horse additional selenium, but it was inorganic and not very effective due to lack of absorption.
 Also, your horse must have the proper amount of both selenium and vitamin E. They work in partnership, so one without the other in the proper amount will not yield great results.

-In order to calculate how much selenium and vitamin E supplementation is necessary for your horse, look at all the feed tags and other supplements your horse receives and add up the selenium and E amount in each dose.
+In order to calculate how much selenium and vitamin E supplementation is necessary (If any) for your horse, look at all the feed tags and other supplements your horse receives and add up the selenium and E amount in each dose.
 You may even want to test your hay.
 Unfortunately, most grain and supplement manufacturers provide the selenium level in their products in ppm (parts per million) per pound.
 So, you have to do a bit of math to determine how many milligrams your horse is receiving in each dose.
 Don't worry....Help doing this calculation is close at hand!

 On the Helpful Links page on my website, the first two links on the left side of the page lead to articles containing more detailed information about selenium and vitamin E and a step by step guide explaining how to calculate your horse's current selenium intake.